-Pingbacks give softwares the ability to communicate between websites.
-Its almost like remote comments.
+Pingbacks are a way to communicate between websites.
+They are almost like remote comments.
 Think of it like this:

-- We write a post on WPBeginner blog.
+- We write a post on the WPBeginner blog.

 - Your blogging software (WordPress) will automatically send us a pingback.

-- Then we will have the ability to display your pingback as a comment on our post.
+- Then, we will be able to display your pingback as a comment on our post.
 This will solely be a link to your site.

 Pingbacks also work within your site.
-So if one of your posts link to another post, then your WordPress will send a self-ping.
-This can get really annoying.
+If one of your posts links to another post, then WordPress will send a “self pingback.”

-Fore more details, take a look at our guide about trackbacks and pingbacks.
+For more details, look at our guide about trackbacks and pingbacks.

 Disable Self Pingbacks in WordPress Using Plugins